The Bankrate promise

 A Roth IRA may be a better fit for you than a traditional IRA, but it depends on how your income and tax rate today compare to the one you’re expecting to have in retirement, so be sure to check with a financial advisor.

-Key benefits: Tax-free growth and withdrawals at retirement, flexibility to use the contributions for some qualified expenses (such as college expenses and first-time home purchases) without a penalty, complete flexibility in investment choices, no capital gains on asset sales and the account balance can be passed to heirs.
+Key benefits: Tax-free growth and withdrawals at retirement, flexibility to use the contributions for some qualified expenses (such as college expenses and first-time home purchases) without a penalty, contributions can be withdrawn at any time without a tax penalty, the full range of investment choices, no capital gains on asset sales and the account balance can be passed to heirs.

 Drawbacks: You’re giving up a tax benefit today for the promise of tax-free withdrawals after you retire.
-Contributions have an annual maximum, $6,000 in 2021 ($7,000 for those age 50 and older).
-RMDs apply here too.
+Contributions have an annual maximum, $6,000 in 2022 ($7,000 for those age 50 and older).
+Eligibility for a Roth IRA is also subject to income limits, so if you make too much, you won’t be able to use it, though there’s a way around that restriction.
 (Here’s how to open a Roth IRA.)

 3. SEP IRA

-Key benefits: Higher contribution limit than traditional IRAs, complete flexibility in investment choices, the amount contributed each year can vary, tax-deferred growth of contributions, and larger maximum contributions.
+Key benefits: Higher contribution limit than traditional IRAs, a full range of investment choices, the amount contributed each year can vary, tax-deferred growth of contributions, no income limits on the deductibility of contributions and larger maximum contributions.

 Drawbacks: Contributions are limited to 25 percent of business earnings.
 Any employees working for the business must receive the same contribution (although they are barred from making any elective salary deferrals or catch-up contributions), and RMDs apply.

 4. Solo 401(k)